One of Mark Twain’s more famous quotes is ‘The secret of getting ahead is getting started.”

 The worst course of action you could take is to spend too much time thinking about the job.
-There is a better way, and Mark Twain has shared it with us.
+There is a better way, and talented writer, speaker, and humorist Mark Twain has shared it with us.

 He knew that there is actually a secret to getting the job done.

-Yes, there is a secret.
-Here it is: Start.
+Yes, there is a secret to getting ahead.
+Here it is: START

 This post may contain affiliate links.
 If you make a purchase through these links, I may earn a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting my blog.
 See my disclosure page for details..

 The secret to getting ahead or completing a job, no matter how overwhelming it may seem, is ALWAYS the same.

 You must always start something before you can hope to finish it.

 Easier said than done?

 Yes and no.

 If you think you can dive into any big endeavor without a plan and just plow through it, chances are you will find yourself stuck part-way in.